The Menz PB Spezial Pistol

 On 12 April 1928 a new law was promulgated in Germany that required individuals to obtain a permit to buy a gun, and also a license to carry a gun.
 The same law also established a legal framework for firearms manufacture.
 Due to these new restrictions on purchase and ownership of guns, gunmakers began to target sales somewhat more toward police and military than they had previously.
 This was certainly Walther’s goal when they named their new double-action gun the Polizei Pistole (PP) in 1929.
 (I should note, however, that prototypes for the PP began to appear as early as 1925.)
 A shorter version of the PP, the PPK, appeared in 1931.
 The success of both these guns were noted by Walther’s competitors.

 James B Stewart, in his 1974 article on Menz pistols, states that Menz began working up the Model III and IV pistols in 1930; his source for this date is unknown.
 But Menz was already advertising their Model III pistol in May of 1933, when the advertisement below appeared in the German publication the Waffenschmied, so design work must have begun a few years earlier.
 Two utility models were filed in 1933, but we know only their titles, which both read “selfloading firearm with magazine.”
+A flyer, also dated 1933, states that the Model III has a half-cock notch on the hammer that holds it off the firing pin.

 The P&B was a fixed-barrel gun made in two distinct versions: the Model III has an external hammer, whereas the Model IIIA is striker-fired.